pantheon-systems/documentation/source/content/advanced-global-cdn.md

 ### Is the CDN configurable?

-Yes!
+Yes.
 Unlike Global CDN, Advanced Global CDN can be configured to meet the unique needs of your team.
-While we don’t currently give you direct access to the Fastly configuration file, our professional services team can implement the custom settings that you require.
+While we don’t currently give you direct access to the Fastly configuration file, our Professional Services team can implement the custom settings that you require.

 ### How do I get Advanced Global CDN?

-[Contact us](https://pantheon.io/contact) to let us know when you're ready to unlock the full potential of the Pantheon Global CDN.
-Our Professional Services team talk through your needs with you, and help determine the best configuration for you.
+[Contact us](https://pantheon.io/contact?docs) to let us know when you're ready to unlock the full potential of the Pantheon Global CDN.
+Our Professional Services team will talk through your needs and help determine the best configuration for you.

 ## Features